 As such, it has great functionality, and that can be seen in a MIDI to sheet music converter.
 It will allow you to edit the sheet music before exporting it finally and read the MIDI sounds.

 MIDI is a computer information protocol that has been an industry standard for almost 40 years.
 It has been used since its creation as the main protocol for taking information from electronic instruments and converters to the computer, where that information is converted into music.
 It has become the industry standard and has been used widely in modern music.

 But, if it is used in the music industry so widely, it’s expected that turning it to sheet music to be played by human musicians should be quite easy and a normal process, right?
 Well, here we come to the main problem of turning the MIDI signal into sheet music.

 Music, as played and precepted by humans, has different keys, breaks, stops, and arpeggios that MIDI does not contain.
 Therefore you don’t get the full picture when converting MIDI to sheet music.

 Issues with Converting MIDI to Sheet Music

-With this in mind, a lot of the programs have an in-built option of enabling you to edit the sheets before outputting them finally in PDF or any other format you want.
-This means that you will get notes translated from MIDI signal and written down, but you should enter manually the key and everything else that is missing in that sheet score before outputting.
+With this in mind, a lot of the programs have an in-built option of enabling you to edit the sheets before finally outputting them in PDF or any other format you want.
+This means that you will get notes translated from the MIDI signal and written down, but you should manually enter the key and everything else that is missing in that sheet score before outputting.

-If you work with MIDI instruments as a main type of music composing, then you should think about using MIDI converters to the sheet music.
+If you work with MIDI instruments as a main type of music composing, then you should think about using MIDI to sheet music converters.
 Of course, it’s not automated fully, and you do need to look out for certain things.
-If you know how to overcome those difficulties then these are great tools to use.
+If you know how to overcome those difficulties, then these are great tools to use.